FragomenAppDev/code-challenge/README.md

 However the main problem is that you've also received a requirement that you need to also provide an additional route that will find the number of pairs of Quotes in your archive that will fit into a text field of a given length.
 More formally,

-Input: A numberic value representing a length of characters in a string Expected result: The total number of unique pairs of Quotes in your archive that satisfy the following condition:
+Input: A numeric value representing a length of characters in a string Expected result: The total number of unique pairs of Quotes in your archive that satisfy the following condition:
 > Two quotes qualify if the sum of the length of the text of the two quotes is less than or equal to the provided input.